BoChenGroup/WHAI/README.md

 libMulti_Sample.so: A sampling function to sample from Multinomial distribution (written based on C and used only in Linux).

-perplexity.m: A function to calculate the perplexity.
+perplexity.m: A function to calculate the perplexity according to Equation (11) in our paper.

 You can use our code in Linux system with Theano package.
 If you have any questions, please contact us.